joamjoamjoam/SteamAchievementViewer/README.md

 ## TODO

-- Pull Achievement Models in background so Offline mode works without needing to visit the game first
-- Add Mechanism to create Achievement groups in-app
-- Add Mechanism to pull in Community-Made Achievement maps from github from inside the app.
+- Pull Achievement Models in background so Offline Mode works without needing to visit the game first x Add Mechanism to create Achievement groups in-app x Add Mechanism to pull in Community-Made Achievement maps from github from inside the app.
 - RetroAchievements maybe??